Poland's LOT pulls out of deal to buy German airline Condor

+"I confirm that PGL informed Condor today about its withdrawal from the purchase of this company.
+We don't provide any more information at this stage," PGL communications director Katarzyna Majchrzak said in an email to Reuters.
+Condor confirmed it had been informed that PGL was walking away.
+It said there were various options about future ownership on the table and it was in talks about state aid as a result of the coronavirus crisis.

 A spokesman for Germany's economy ministry declined to comment.
-A spokeswoman for Condor also declined to comment.
 With planes unable to fly because of travel restrictions, compounded by a plunge in demand over fears of contagion, airlines worldwide have grounded most of their fleets, and many have said they need government support to survive.

 PGL had made completion of its takeover deal contingent on financial guarantees that the German government considered unacceptable, sources had said.
 Condor is a former unit of Thomas Cook, the holiday company that collapsed in September.